NikitaGae/GDV_Praktikum/a04_image_retrieval/README.md

 ## How to use

 1. Open file "aufgabe4.py" with the editor of your choice.
-2. Run with Python.
+2. Download the Database [Caltech-101 image data set](https://data.caltech.edu/records/20086) and import it into the folder "data".
+Please check if your path in line xx is accurate.
-3. Click on each eye and mouth (three points need to be clicked) on each picture.
+3. Run with Python.
 4. To end the window press "q".